Art & Art Therapy

 Here you will receive a broader artistic education: In your first semesters, you will be exposed to a wide variety of media—including paper making, jewelry making, raku firing, metal casting, welding, book arts, painting and drawing.
 Later, you will select one or two media in which to immerse yourself and fine-tune your skills, preparing you for a future career as a professional artist or as a health care professional who utilizes the creation of artwork as a therapeutic tool.

 Graduates from our art and art therapy programs have gone on to successful careers as artists, teachers, art therapists, jewelers and ceramists.
 They hold rewarding positions in some of the most notable advertising agencies, architectural firms, galleries and museums.
 Others have been accepted into the finest master’s programs in the nation, including ones at Savannah College of Art and Design, Seton Hill University, and Maryland Institute College of Art.
-Students of the art therapy program have the option to combine a B.A./M.A. and receive a Master of Art in Art Therapy right here at Cedar Crest College in just five years!

 The Cedar Crest College Advantage